singhaxn/ntopng-grafana/README.md

 # ntopng-grafana
-Long term traffic statistics from ntopng, viewed in grafana via influxdb.
+Long term network traffic statistics from ntopng, viewed in grafana via influxdb.
 ## Motivation
 [ntopng](https://www.ntop.org/guides/ntopng/what_is_ntopng.html) provides some transparency into the goings-on in your network.
 However, the available data is limited to active flows and access to historical data is paywalled. ntopng does support exporting timeseries data to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/), in essence, making it possible to view historical data through a visualization tool such as [Grafana](https://grafana.com/).
 ## Grafana Dashboard